 Every now and then I’ve been tempted to post my thoughts on a particular issue – and believe me, I have a lot of thoughts and strong opinions on things.
 But I’ve resisted because of this environment.
-I vent enough about things to people in real life so I don’t feel the need to vent online.
-However, sometimes I do feel the need to respond.
+I vent enough about things to people in real life, so I don’t feel the need to vent online.
+However, sometimes I’ve felt the need to respond.

 I’ve long since stopped airing my political beliefs publicly, but back when I did I tried an interesting experiment.
 A local news site had a forum for political issues and I’d frequently post there.
 I found that arguing with people rarely changes their opinions.
 In fact, it has the opposite effect – it makes their beliefs stronger.
 So I changed my tune and used my human relation skills instead to have civilized discussions.